-As per the accompanying arborist report prepared by Beacon (2021, a total of 1,492 trees are proposed for removal.
-This total consists of 1,321 trees measuring 5 cm diameter at breast height (DBH) or greater that are proposed for removal to accommodate the development, and an additional 171 trees that are recommended for removal due to their condition (i.e., potential risk, declining, death imminent, or dead).
-A total of 588 trees are recommended for preservation.
+As per the accompanying arborist report prepared by Beacon (2021, a total of 1,574 trees are proposed for removal.
+This total consists of 464 trees primarily greater than 20 cm DBH an additional 130 trees that are recommended for removal due to their condition (i.e., potential risk, declining, death imminent, or dead).
+A total of 507 trees are recommended for preservation.